-Found on the moist soils in shaded canyons in the southern a rosette-forming perennial that blooms from February to April.
-Slender flowering stems rise up to 18 inches above the basal rosette of with each flower 0.5 to 0.75 inches wide.
+Found on the moist soils in shaded canyons in the southern half of the Hill Country, Golden Groundsel (Packera obovate) is a rosette-forming perennial that blooms from February to April.
+Slender flowering stems rise up to 18 inches above the basal rosette of oval leaves, topped with yellow flower clusters few to many-headed, with each flower 0.5 to 0.75 inches wide.
 Once established, this plant colonizes quickly, and can create an early-blooming, evergreen ground cover in shady, woodland areas.

-Why not plant some these early bloomers in your landscape, as they not only provide early nectar for bees and butterflies, but they are also welcoming heralds of our coming spring! also called the Edwards
+Why not plant some these early bloomers in your landscape, as they not only provide early nectar for bees and butterflies, but they are also welcoming heralds of our coming spring!